TGoodhew/DLPBits/README.md

 <H2>Setup process</H2>

-The following image shows the basic process for setting up both the Phase Noise and Spur Utilities.
+The following image shows the basic process for setting up both the Phase Noise and Spur Utilities once you have used DLPBits to copy them to the Mass Memory Module.

 ![SetupImage](Image/PHSetup.png?raw=true)